mighty-solitaire/mighty-solitaire/README.md

 👉 https://solitaires.com

 ## About
-Solitaires is designed to provide a simple, fast, and accessible solitaire experience for players worldwide.
+Mighty Solitaire is designed to provide a simple, fast, and accessible solitaire experience for players worldwide.